 Under the Dutch Financial Supervision Act, Rabobank Nederland is required to make its annual financial statements and its semi-annual financial statements generally available to the public within four months and two months, respectively, of the end of a period to which the financial information relates.
-In addition, Rabobank must make generally available an interim management statement during each half-year period.
-Such interim management statement must be made public in the period between 10 weeks after the beginning and six weeks before the end of the relevant half-year period.
-The annual and semi-annual financial statements and the interim management statements must be filed with the AFM simultaneously with their publication.
+The annual and semi-annual financial statements must be filed with the AFM simultaneously with their publication.